 Policy & Community Engagement

 Policy Advocacy: ANDP has a long history of leadership in affordable housing policy.
-In 2000, with a generous grant from the Ford Foundation, ANDP spearheaded the creation of the regional Mixed Income Communities Initiative (MICI), a quarterly convening of affordable housing stakeholders, elected officials, academicians, corporate and nonprofit leaders.
-MICI produced comprehensive research reports – “Making the Case for Mixed Income and Mixed Use Communities” – that demonstrated the region’s inability to provide affordable housing at all income levels, particularly in areas convenient and accessible to jobs.
+In 2000, with a generous grant from the Ford Foundation, ANDP spearheaded the creation of the regional Mixed-Income Communities Initiative (MICI), a quarterly convening of affordable housing stakeholders, elected officials, academicians, corporate and nonprofit leaders.
+MICI produced comprehensive research reports – “Making the Case for Mixed-Income and Mixed-Use Communities” – that demonstrated the region’s inability to provide affordable housing at all income levels, particularly in areas convenient and accessible to jobs.

-Piece by Piece Initiative: With the metro housing crisis in 2008, ANDP shifted its focus in all three lines of its business, including policy, to addressing the foreclosure crisis.
+Piece by Piece Initiative: With the metro housing crisis in 2008, ANDP shifted its focus in all three lines of its business, including policy, to address the foreclosure crisis.
 ANDP stepped up as a “community quarterback” and served as a leader of the 155-member Piece by Piece Foreclosure Initiative (PBP), which convened stakeholders at all levels of government to address the foreclosure crisis.
-PBP helped to save families in high-foreclosure neighborhoods a minimum of $26.2 million in taxes; successfully advocated for the entire metro region to be designated as a Neighborhood Stabilization Initiative by the Federal Housing Finance Authority (FHFA); and worked with other stakeholders to broaden use of Georgia’s allocation from the Hardest Hit Fund.
+PBP helped to save families in high-foreclosure neighborhoods a minimum of $26.2 million in taxes; successfully advocated for the entire metro region to be designated as a Neighborhood Stabilization Initiative by the Federal Housing Finance Authority (FHFA), and worked with other stakeholders to broaden the use of Georgia’s allocation from the Hardest Hit Fund.

 City of Atlanta: ANDP has also worked to address the challenge of gentrification and displacement in rapidly redeveloping intown neighborhoods.
 ANDP and its partners played a key part in securing an $18 million affordable housing allocation from the Beltline budget.
 ANDP also played a key role in a successful community-led campaign for the issuance of a $40 million housing opportunity bond for the City of Atlanta.
 We are a member of the City for All Affordable Housing Coalition, the Transformation Alliance and participate at other housing policy tables.